Mohammed Rustom

-Mohammed Rustom (born 1980) is Full Professor of Islamic studies and global philosophy at Carleton University in Ottawa, Canada and Director of the Carleton Centre for the Study of Islam.
+Mohammed Rustom (born 1980) is a Canadian Islamic studies scholar.
+He is professor of Islamic thought at Carleton University and Executive Director of the Tokat Institute for Advanced Islamic Studies.
 His research interests include Arabic and Persian Sufi literature, Islamic philosophy, Qur’anic exegesis, translation theory, and cross-cultural philosophy.

 Biography

-Rustom was born in 1980 in Toronto, Canada in a Muslim family and grew up in Richmond Hill, Ontario.
-His family came to Canada in the 1970s from Tanzania and are ethnically Khojas with roots in Karachi.
-He obtained degrees in the humanities and graduated from the University of Toronto in 2004 with an Hon.
-BA in Islamic studies (focusing on Arabic and Persian) and philosophy.
-He earned his PhD in Islamic philosophy and Sufi literature from the University of Toronto in 2009, and then took up a position at Carleton University.
-Rustom has studied Islamic philosophy under such prominent figures as Seyyed Hossein Nasr, Todd Lawson, William Chittick, and Michael Marmura.
-He duly acknowledges his debt to these scholars "as being the main catalysts" behind his interests in Islamic philosophy and Sufism.
+Rustom was born in 1980 in Toronto, Canada, into a Muslim family, and was raised in Richmond Hill, Ontario.
+His family, originally from Tanzania, moved to Canada in the 1970s and are ethnically Khojas with origins in Karachi.
+He completed his undergraduate studies in the humanities at the University of Toronto in 2004, earning an Hon.
+BA in Islamic studies with a focus on Arabic and Persian, as well as philosophy.
+He then obtained a PhD in Islamic philosophy and Sufi literature from the same university in 2009 and subsequently joined Carleton University.
+Rustom studied Islamic philosophy under notable scholars such as Seyyed Hossein Nasr, Todd Lawson, William Chittick, and Michael Elias Marmura, acknowledging their significant influence in shaping his interest in Islamic philosophy and Sufism.